Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_publish.md

 ## Create a webhook

-A webhook defines a webhook URL to communicate events (for example, subscription or registration changes) back to an API Service.
+A webhook defines a webhook URL to communicate events (for example, subscription or registration changes) back to an API service.
 In Amplify Central and Unified Catalog, a webhook can be used in a custom subscription or registration process.
-A webhook is a combination of a URL and any custom parameters (for example, a secret) needed to subscribe and register to  your API Service.
+A webhook is a combination of a URL and any custom parameters (for example, a secret) needed to subscribe and register to  your API service.

 The following is an example of how to create a webhook for an environment by providing a path to a valid .yaml, .yml, or .json file that defines a specific resource (Webhook in the Amplify data model).